Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Materials Methods

-The first experiment's objective is the evaluation of the proposed approach.
-For this task the Indian Pines and Pavia University datasets were used.
-As discussed previously, the training was divided into pretraining and fine-tuning stages.
-In pretraining, the data was labelled through assigning an artificial class to each block of dimensions $5\times 5$.
+For this experiment, all three of the previously introduced neural network architectures were used.
+As discussed previously, the training was divided into pre-training and fine-tuning stages.
+In pre-training, the data was labelled through assigning an artificial class to each block within a grid of dimensions $5\times 5$.
 No ground truth data was used at this stage.
 In the fine-tuning stage, a selected number of ground truth labels was used.
 The number of training samples from each class was set at $n=5,15,50$.
 This allowed to observe the performance both in typical hyperspectral scenarios (small number of classes used) and deep network scenarios (larger number of samples per class available).
-Because the classification accuracy depends on the training set used in fine tuning each experiment was repeated $n_1=15$ times for error reporting and $n_2=50$ times for sensitivity analysis and stability verification.
+Because the classification accuracy depends on the training set used in fine-tuning each experiment was repeated $n=15$ times for error reporting.
 The performance is reported in Overall Accuracy (OA) after fine tuning.
 Additionally, Average Accuracy (AA) and $\kappa$ coefficient were inspected and improvements verified with statistical tests.